imskrishnan/git-vscode-demo/readme.md

 - third line to the readme
 - adding third line with new branch
 - this is the second line with new branch
+- making some more changes to the new branch